Three students standing in front of a Mount Royal Univeristy Cessna at the Springbank Hangar.

 2. What can I expect as a course of studies at MRU Aviation?

-Your course of studies includes flight education and non-aviation post secondary courses as well as flight training for eight months of the year.
+Your course of studies includes aviation education and non-aviation post secondary courses as well as flight training for eight months of the year.
 Flight training is offered year-round and it is strongly recommended that students continue to fly through the summer months.

-3. What is the Jazz Aviation Pathway Program?
+Jazz Aviation Pathway Program

 Jazz Airlines and MRU Aviation have formed a partnership whereby Jazz Airlines will grant an interview to a graduate who scores above 80% in all Transport Canada exams and has a grade point average above 3.0 for a possible First Officer position.
 Other graduates are welcome to apply to Jazz Airlines when they accumulate 1,000 hours of experience.
 (Non-MRU Aviation pilots must have a minimum of 1,500 hours to apply).
-Here is the link to the Jazz Pathway Program.
+Here is the link to the Jazz Pathway Program

 4. What is the difference between the MRU Aviation program and other Alberta college-based programs?